knowledgefoundation/knowledgefoundation.github.io/_courses/business-analytics.md

 How do you navigate this digital world with the huge amount of information presented to you ?
 Practical Business Analytics training will help you make data driven decisions in this digital world.

 Tired of reading pages of boring text and unfriendly mathematical books ?
 We will teach with case studies in a friendly intuitive way.
 Bring your own laptops and lets begin your exciting journey in Data Science.
 At the end of this course , you will be able to showcase your data science portfolio in your own website.

+The course would start on **31st August 2019** .
+The price is **INR 15000**
+The price for 5 early birds is **INR 12000**

 For more **Details**   <a href="{{site.baseurl}}/contact" class="button">Contact</a>